H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # cookie-grabber
 This is a simple chrome cookie grabber.
-When you victim clicks on a link their cookies are sent to a webhook.
+When your victim clicks on a link their cookies are sent to a webhook.

 Cookie Grabber(Sorry I couldn't upload directly to github because its too big.)